juancarlosjr97/juancarlosjr97/PROJECTS.md

 **Status:** 🟢
 **URL:** [GitHub Repository](https://github.com/juancarlosjr97/release-it-containerized)

-This project is a containerized version of release-it, enabling it to run in any environment as a standardized container without requiring a Node environment.
+This project is a containerized version of release-it.
+The purpose of this project is to enable release-it to run in any environment as a standardized container without the need for a Node environment.

 **Technologies:** Docker, release-it, CI/CD